dexpetkovic/zero-one-go/writing-tests/README.md

 So now we have account Jason which is of type account and we have error variable.
 The error variable shby convention should contain error object with a message on what exactly failed.

 This is a solution in goal on how to handle errors in your application.
-Instead of using exceptions, Go applications (or actually go methods) return error object to caller so that caller can decide what to do with it.
+Instead of using exceptions, Go applications (or actually Go methods) return error object to caller, so that caller can decide what to do with it.

 ```
 expected := `{"type":"accounts","id":"DBC1D4F4-82E7-4286-B169-1D1B7D0D3989","organisation_id":"934AD475-6612-44A1-A0E8-6D74408780BC","attributes":{"country":"NL","base_currency":"EUR"}}`